legennd48/alx_travel_app_0x00/README.md

 A Django-based travel listing platform, serving as the foundation for a scalable, production-ready backend.
 This project is part of a multi-stage learning experience and will be expanded with more features in future milestones.

-## Milestone 1: Setup and Database Configuration
+## Milestone 1: Setup, Database Configuration, and Seeding

 ### Overview

-This milestone focuses on setting up the initial project structure, configuring a robust MySQL database, and integrating essential tools for API documentation and maintainable configurations.
-The goal is to establish best practices for Django project initialization and prepare the application for future development.
+This milestone focuses on setting up the initial project structure, configuring a robust MySQL database, integrating essential tools for API documentation, and establishing maintainable configurations.
+It also includes creating database models, serializers, and a management command for seeding the database with sample data.

 ### Key Objectives